kickoffai/blog/_drafts/world-cup-2018-analysis.md

 of our model on previous editions.
 We show the results in the following figure.

-![Average log loss on previous competitions.](/assets/posts/wc18-analysis/previous.png) _Average log loss on other editions.
+![Average log loss on previous competitions.](/assets/posts/wc18-analysis/previous.png) _Average log loss on previous World Cup editions.
 Lower is better._

 As you can see, our model's performances during World Cup 2018's edition are actually better than the previous two editions.
-This suggests that there were more surprises in 2010 and 2014 than this year.
+This suggests that there were more surprise in 2010 and 2014 than this year.

 ## What’s next?